Online Therapy: Tips For Getting The Most From Your Sessions

 BetterHelp is an online platform that connects clients with licensed mental health professionals.
 These professionals can be board-licensed professional counselors or therapists.
 Once a client and a therapist are matched, they can begin therapy according to the client’s goals.
 Therapy through BetterHelp is sometimes called counseling.
 The terms counseling and therapy are often used interchangeably.
 On BetterHelp, both words refer to talk therapy services with a licensed mental health professional.
 Therapy services can include cognitive behavioral therapy, couples therapy, and more.

-Who are the mental health professionals BetterHelp works with?
+The mental health professionals BetterHelp works with and their therapy tips

 Therapists, through the platform, can offer counseling to BetterHelp patients anywhere in the world.
 BetterHelp’s counselors and therapists are contractors from various backgrounds and offer many specializations and mental health services, including clinical social workers, marriage and family therapists, psychologists, and addiction recovery specialists.
 If you’re looking for a particular type of counseling, you may be able to find it with a BetterHelp counselor who is sensitive to your identity, values, and needs.